 Gather Needed Supplies - leash, collar, ID tag, crate or gates (if needed), bed, bowls, food, treats, toys, grooming supplies, waste bags, enzymatic cleaner.

 Dog-proof your house by looking for and removing hazardous items and valuable items that the dog could chew.

-Setup your house for your new pets arrival.
+Set up your house for your new pets arrival.
 Determine where the animal's crate, bed, and bowls will be placed.
 Decide where food, treats, and supplies will be stored.
-Determine the house rules for the dog or cat and make sure all family members know what they are.
+Determine the house rules for your new pet and make sure all family members know what they are.

 The First Day